-Currently for Monroe, gross rents and cost burdens for renters are relatively low, with average rental costs falling well below HUD's Fair Market Rent standards for the region (Table 13).
+Currently for Monroe, gross rents and cost burdens for renters are relatively low, with average rental costs falling well below Housing Urban Development or HUD's Fair Market Rent standards for the region (Table 13).
 The rental market appears relatively attainable when compared to median incomes.
-Current median household income (MHI) for Monroe \$42,750 necessitates a housing costs cap at \$1,068.75 per month when applying the HUD burden indicator that 30% or less of income for housing costs.
-This cost cap is much larger than the median gross rent (MGR) for the city at \$765.
+Current Median Household Income (MHI) for Monroe \$42,750 necessitates a housing costs cap at \$1,068.75 per month when applying the HUD burden indicator that 30% or less of income for housing costs.
+This cost cap is much larger than the Median Gross Rent (MGR) for the City at \$765.

-Table 13: HUD fair market rent (FMR) (2018) and average rent (2017) by number of bedrooms,
+Table 13: HUD Fair Market Rent (FMR) (2018) and Average Rent (2017) by Number of Bedrooms, Monroe

-Monroe